David T. Abbott

 Horace “Treye” Johnson III is the 2013-2015 George Gund Foundation Fellow.
 He works across program areas.
 Johnson worked at Saint Martin de Porres High School from 2008 to 2013, most recently as director of athletics and student activities.
 He also has been assistant director of admissions for Cleveland’s Saint Ignatius High School, a program coordinator at the Booker T. Washington Center in Erie.
 Pa. and guest relations associate and weekend facilities manager for the Muhammad Ali Center in Louisville, Ky.
 Johnson has a bachelor’s degree in communications from John Carroll University and a master’s degree in sports administration from the University of Louisville.

 Fei Li is the 2012–2014 George Gund Foundation Fellow.
 She works across program areas.
 Li worked as a project manager for Casa Ricci Social Service in her native China and has volunteered with Humana People to People India and the Father Ray Foundation in Thailand.
 In Cleveland, she has worked as a social service intern for the Legal Aid Society of Cleveland, Adoption Network Cleveland and Asian Services in Action, Inc.

 John Mitterholzer is the Foundation’s senior program officer for the environment.
 Prior to joining the Foundation in 2008, he was a program officer at the Cleveland Foundation.
 He also has served as executive director of Great American Downtown, the downtown revitalization program in Nashua, N.H., and Historic Nashville, a nonprofit historic preservation organization and as a field representative for the National Trust for Historic Preservation.

-He has a bachelor of arts degree from Baldwin-Wallace College and a master of arts in history from the University of Memphis.
+He has a bachelor of arts degree from Baldwin Wallace University and a master of arts in history from the University of Memphis.

 Ann K. Mullin